-The graduate programs in biology with emphases in marine environmental biology and neuroscience provide education and training of biologists interested in living systems ranging from cellular to ecosystem levels of organization, investigated by laboratory or fieldwork.
-Courses and faculty research interests allow a multidisciplinary approach.
-Specialty areas of particular strength include marine biology, biological oceanography, neurobiology, cell biology, and integrative and evolutionary biology.
+approach.
+Three Ph.D. programs are offered in biology: marine environmental biology (MEB), neurobiology, and integrative and evolutionary biology (IEB).
 A number of additional research areas are provided by adjunct faculty from other institutions, including the Los Angeles County Museum of Natural History, Childrens Hospital Los Angeles and the House Ear Institute.
-Students develop the ability to formulate and test hypotheses, integrating information and concepts in the completion of a research project (M.S.) or dissertation (Ph.D.).
+Students develop the ability to formulate and test hypotheses, integrating information and concepts in the completion of a dissertation (Ph.D.).
 A guidance committee is formed for each student during the first year to develop a particular program of course work and research, and to evaluate the student's progress.
-Specific information about the options in Biological Sciences can be obtained by requesting marine environmental biology and neurobiology information brochures.
+Specific information about the options in Biological Sciences can be obtained by requesting marine environmental biology, neurobiology, and integrative and evolutionary information brochures.

 Applicants must have a bachelor's degree in a natural science (preferably biology) from an accredited four year college or university, or in mathematics or engineering; required background courses include organic chemistry, general physics and mathematics through integral calculus.
 Applicants are evaluated by their transcripts and GPA; scores on the GRE General Test; three letters of recommendation; and a statement of interest.
-A faculty member must serve as initial sponsor and advisor.
+A faculty member must serve as initial sponsor and advisor for admission to MEB and IEB; neurobiology students are required to complete at least two laboratory rotations in their first year.
 Applicants who are accepted but judged to have minor deficiencies are expected to correct them within the first year.

 These degrees are awarded under the jurisdiction of the Graduate School.
-Refer to the Requirements for Graduation section (page 81) and the Graduate School section of the catalogue (page 91) for general regulations.
+Refer to the Requirements for Graduation section (page 83) and the Graduate School section of the catalogue (page 93) for general regulations.
 All courses applied toward the degrees must be courses accepted by the Graduate School.